stakater/developer-handbook/content/frontend/css/css-best-practices.md

 - [Tailwind](https://tailwindcss.com/)
 - [Basscss](http://basscss.com/)
 - [Skeleton](http://getskeleton.com/)
-- etc

 ## Multiple Classes

 Though writing a single class for an element style seems more tempting but imagine there are two completely different type of elements on your page but with same border style (i.e. rounded borders).

 Multiple Classes will handle this situation elegantly all you need to do is right another class with rounded border style.